willshersystems/ansible-sshd/README.md

 #### sshd_trustedusercakeys_directory_owner, shsd_trustedusercakeys_directory_group, sshd_trustedusercakeys_directory_mode

 Use these variables to set the ownership and permissions for the Trusted User CA Keys directory.
-Defaults are respectively *0750*, *root* and *root*.
+Defaults are respectively *root*, *root* and *0755*.

 #### sshd_trustedusercakeys_file_owner, shsd_trustedusercakeys_file_group, sshd_trustedusercakeys_file_mode

 Use these variables to set the ownership and permissions for the Trusted User CA Keys file.
-Defaults are respectively *0640*, *root* and *root*.
+Defaults are respectively *root*, *root* and *0640*.

 #### sshd_principals